RealismusModding/realismusmodding.github.io/_posts/blog/2019-07-16-seasons19-map-modding.md

 See the manual article on the Seasons mask on how to add the mask, configure it, and paint it.

-{% include big_image.html title="Weeds" url="/assets/img/blog/map-modding/bales.jpg" %}
+{% include big_image.html title="Bales stacked, protected by a shed" url="/assets/img/blog/map-modding/bales.jpg" %}

 #### Placeable masks